spapas/spapas.github.io/content/react-redux-tutorial.rst

     });

-First of all, we see that our ``history`` object is of type HashHistory (`more info about history types`_) and I've also opted out of using ``queryKey``.
+First of all, we see that our ``history`` object is of type ``HashHistory`` (`more info about history types`_) and I've also opted out of using ``queryKey``.
 If I hadn't used the ``queryKey: false`` configuration then there'd be a ``?_k=ckuvup`` query parameter in the URL.
-Now, this parameter is actually useful (it stores location state *not* present in the URL for example POST form data) but I don't need it for this example (and generally I prefer clean URLS) - but if you don't like the behavior of your history then go ahead and add it.
+Now, this parameter is actually useful (it stores location state *not* present in the URL for example POST form data) but I don't need it for this example (and generally I prefer cleaner URLS) - but if you don't like the behavior of your history without it then go ahead and add it.

 Also, notice that I've used ``HashHistory`` which will append a ``#`` to the URL and the client-side URL will come after that, so all